close up photography two brown cards

 • Types of credit.
 A mixture of loans and credit cards works best for the credit score.

 • New credit.
 The more loans or credit cards you try to open, the higher the risk you will not be able to pay off all debt, so an attempt to take a new loan or open a new credit card temporarily reduces your score a little.
+However, in the long term, additional credit lines positively affect your score if you make payments on time.

 To build your credit score fast, it is best to gradually open 2-3 credit cards and use them evenly so that each is utilized by no more than 30% of its credit limit, have one or two loans (such as a car loan or a student loan) and always pay your bills on time.